Chavaillaz/jaxrs-logging/README.md

 * **filtersBody**: Classes implementing the functional interface [LoggedBodyFilter](src/main/java/com/chavaillaz/jakarta/rs/LoggedBodyFilter.java) to filter any body before writing it in logs, for example to remove sensitive data that could be present.

+By careful when activating logging of request or response body, it may produce issues depending on the payload size.

 ## Example